wilson-tu/website/README.md

 ### Q1

 ## Project Repository | NOTE: I made all my commits and changes on this repository, and then I cloned everything into the repository link below.
-It would allow me to import this repo for some reason.
+I believe the commit history should be visible on the repo link, but this repo has it for sure.
 [Link to Project Repository](https://github.com/wilson-tu/wilson-tu.git)

 ## Deployed Website